Dan Park: Critical reception

-Park himself insists that his works are not racist, but a satiric commentary on current events and against political correctness in Sweden.
-Park is mainly notable for the intense public debate about freedom of speech that his case and works have generated, especially in Denmark, where his works have been exhibited in the Parliament building.

-In an opinion published by Konstnärernas Riksorganisation (The National Organization of Artists), Swedish art critic Robert Stasinski does not believe Park's images can qualify as art as it is not possible to defend that "they are open to multiple possibilities of interpretation" and neither Park nor his exhibitors have tried to give the images any broader artistic context.
-He concludes that that is "not a sign that Dan Park is a bad or undeveloped artist, it is probably a sign that he never wanted to be one."
+In an opinion piece published by Konstnärernas Riksorganisation (The National Organization of Artists), Swedish art critic Robert Stasinski argued that Park’s images do not qualify as art because they are not “open to multiple possibilities of interpretation”, and because neither Park nor his exhibitors have attempted to provide a broader artistic context for them.
+Stasinski concluded that this was “not a sign that Dan Park is a bad or undeveloped artist, it is probably a sign that he never wanted to be one.”

-Artist Lars Vilks, who created controversy with his drawings of Mohammed, calls Parks a defender of the freedom of expression.
+Artist Lars Vilks, who became known for the controversy surrounding his drawings of Muhammad, has described Park as a defender of freedom of expression.

-Art journalist Øyvind Strømmen said that Park's street art often conveys a message of far-right extremism and that Parks is at best a poser and provocateur, but likely worse than that.
+Art journalist Øyvind Strømmen has said that Park’s street art often conveys a message of far-right extremism, and that Park is, at best, a poser and provocateur, but likely worse than that.